-Any event sponsored by a university department, organization or group at which alcohol will be served or consumed must be registered with the office of the Dean of Students.
-A checklist assuring all standards have been adhered to will be filled out by the hosting/sponsoring department or division and approved by the office of the Dean of Students.
+Any event sponsored by a university department, organization or group at which alcohol will be served or consumed must be approved by the Dean of Students.
+A checklist assuring all standards have been adhered to will be completed by the hosting/sponsoring department or division.
+Student organizations or groups are encouraged to meet with the Dean of Students early in the event planning process to determine if approval will be granted.